-- A7.7.1 One re-examination may be permitted. - A7.7.2 There are three forms of re examination: - (i) the thesis (or thesis with practice based materials) only; - (ii) the oral examination only; - (iii) the thesis (or thesis with practice based materials) and the oral examination.

-An oral examination must be held at re-examination if the thesis was referred for reexamination without an oral at first examination.

-- A7.7.3 The Research Degrees Tutor may, where there are extenuating circumstances, approvean interruption to studies during the period allowed for revising of the thesis. - A7.7.4 The Research Degrees Board may require that an additional external examiner be appointed for the re-examination, in which case their appointment must be submitted to the Research Degrees Board for approval in the normal way. - A7.7.5 Outcomes for re-examination for students for MA/MSc/LLM (by Research), MPhil, MCh (Res), MD (Res), PhD, MD (by Published Work) or PhD (by Published Work)
+- A7.7.1 One re-examination may be permitted. - A7.7.2 There are three forms of re examination: - (i) the thesis (or thesis with practice based materials, or synoptic commentary, and/or portfolio, as appropriate for the award) only; - (ii) the oral examination only; - (iii) the thesis (or thesis with practice based materials, or synoptic commentary, and/or portfolio, as appropriate for the award) and the oral examination. - A7.7.3 The Research Degrees Tutor may, where there are extenuating circumstances, approvean interruption to studies during the period allowed for revising of the thesis. - A7.7.4 The Research Degrees Board may require that an additional external examiner be appointed for the re-examination, in which case their appointment must be submitted to the Research Degrees Board for approval in the normal way. - A7.7.5 Outcomes for re-examination for students for MA/MSc/LLM (by Research), MPhil, MCh (Res), MD (Res), PhD, MD (by Published Work),r PhD (by Published Work) or PhD by Portfolio